TaskRatchet/TaskRatchet.com/src/help/works.md

 completed.
 This email is not sent if you don't currently have any outstanding tasks.

 Daily emails are almost certainly not the optimal solution for reminders.
-If you have opinions regarding how reminders should work, please email me at support@taskratchet.com.
-The more feedback I can get on how people would like reminders to work, the better!
+If you have opinions regarding how reminders should work, please send an email to support@taskratchet.com.
+The more feedback we can get on how people would like reminders to work, the better!

 ## Complete the Task